facebook logolinkedin logoyoutube logo

 Segmentation is hard.
 And most teams hit one of two walls:

-- The Starting Line Fog: Many teams don’t know where to begin.
+• The Starting Line Fog: Many teams don’t know where to begin.
 It’s not just about untangling firewall rules, it’s about lacking a clear, holistic strategy.
-With Zero Trust often feeling overwhelming, organizations need a practical starting point: a risk-based roadmap that prioritizes where segmentation will deliver the greatest security impact first.
+With Zero Trust often feeling overwhelming, organizations need a practical starting point: a risk-based roadmap that prioritizes where segmentation policies will deliver the greatest security control impact first.

-- The Deep-End Trap: Some teams dive headfirst into sophisticated agent-based platforms or identity-aware segmentation tools.
-But without proper governance or policy alignment, these efforts stall quickly, leaving isolated islands of control with no clear path to scale.
+• The Deep-End Trap: Some teams dive headfirst into sophisticated agent-based platforms or identity-aware segmentation tools.
+But without proper governance or policy alignment to a zero trust framework, these efforts stall quickly, leaving isolated islands of control with no clear path to scale.

 Why Firewalls Still Matter

 The opportunity isn’t to rip everything out.
 It’s to clean up what’s there by trimming policies to the bare essentials and moving forward with narrowly defined rules that align with Zero Trust.
-In some cases, existing rules can be adapted to fit that model.
+In some cases, existing rules can be adapted to fit the zero trust security model.
 The goal is to reduce complexity and risk from this point forward, without discarding the institutional knowledge encoded in legacy policies.

 Firewalls aren’t a blocker to Zero Trust.
 With the right strategy, they can be your foundation.